 Applicant outside the UK: The applicant must be outside the UK for an entry clearance application for Indefinite Leave to Enter (ILE) as a victim of domestic violence when applying from outside the UK;

-Valid application: the applicant must have made a valid application for Indefinite Leave to Remain (ILE) as a victim of domestic violence;
+Valid application: the applicant must have made a valid application for Indefinite Leave to Enter (ILE) as a victim of domestic violence;

-Suitability requirement: The applicant must not fall for refusal under Part 9: grounds for refusal, but paragraph 9.8.4.(a) does not apply.; and
+Suitability requirement: The applicant must not fall for refusal under Part Suitability of the Immigration Rules; and

 Immigration status requirement: The applicant must have, or have last been granted, permission as one of the following: